 Big brows are here to stay.

-According to beauty bookings service Treatwell, the brow category grew by a healthy 62% at start of this year compared to last, with threading the most popular treatment, with eyebrow tinting also growing in popularity.
+According to beauty bookings service Treatwell, the brow category grew by a healthy 62% at start of this year compared to last, with threading the most popular treatment and eyebrow tinting also growing in popularity.

-With popping to the salon for a quick wax and tint no longer an option, it’s time to take our brows into our own hands by maintaining bushy eyebrows at home.
+With popping to the salon for a quick wax and tint not an option at the moment, it’s time to take our brows into our own hands by maintaining bushy eyebrows at home.
 Thankfully, we have everything you need to keep them at their bushy best from the comfort of your own home.

 1. Use two mirrors